alphagov/govuk-developer-docs/source/manual/get-started.html.md

 Now create a user manifest in `~/govuk/govuk-puppet/modules/users/manifests` with your username and the public key you just created.
 Your username should use the `firstnamelastname` format.

 Add the name of your manifest (your username) into the list of `users::usernames` in [`hieradata/integration.yaml`][integration-hiera].

-There's another bit of hieradata in [`integration.yaml`][integration-hiera] for `govuk_jenkins::config::admins` which will give you access to the deployment Jenkins.
-Add your **GitHub Enterprise** username to this list.

 Create a pull request with these changes.
 Once it has been reviewed by a member of the GOV.UK team, you can merge it and it will automatically deploy to the Integration environment.
 This will come in handy later.